runtimeverification/k-editor-support/k-vscode/README.md

   the location information gets out of sync, you may need to clean and rekompile your definition.

+- Warning: this extension overrides the default extension for Markdown files.
-- To enable `klsp` in Markdown you have to manually select the Language Mode in the bottom right.
-To make this the default behavior you can modify the Workspace Settings by adding `"files.associations": { "*.md": "kframework" }` in your `package.json`.
+  To get the old behavior back you will have to manually select Markdown in the bottom right or disable this extension.

 ### Contribute